Razyapoo/KGBClusteringDocumentation/glossary.md

 <h3 id="compound-node">Compound node</h3>

-Compound nodes are used to represent hierarchical relationships.
-This way the parent node is represented as a container node that includes the child nodes inside.

 Compound nodes can be used to group inner nodes together, creating a hierarchical structure where the parent node represents the group as a whole and the child nodes represent individual elements within the group.

 <h3 id="supernode">Supernode</h3>

-Supernode is used to represent a collapsed compound node.
+Supernode is used to represent a collapsed [compound node](#compound-node).
 The list of collapsed child nodes is available in the detail panel.
-To identify it from other nodes, it is distinguished by the presence of three dots within the node.
+To identify it from other nodes, it is distinguished by the presence of plus icon within the node (upper-left corner).

 <h3 id="superedge">Superedge</h3>

-Superedge is used to represent a compressed set of edges.
-Each superedge represents a set of edges that are of the same type.
+Superedge is used to represent a compressed set of edges of the same type.

 <h3 id="group-compact-mode">Group compact mode</h3>

 Group compact mode is a feature that allows to view the structure of a group and recursively explore its inner groups without cluttering the graph.

-The goal of this mode is to make it easier for the user to understand the structure of the group and navigate through it without being overwhelmed by unnecessary information.

 This mode is only available for group nodes.

 <h3 id="hierarchical-relationships-glossary">Hierarchical relationship</h3>

 Hierarchical relationships have a parent-child structure and are represented using [compound nodes](#compound-node).
 Figure 1 below shows an example with Animal classification:

 <p align="center">
     <img src="img/child_parent_relation.png" alt="parent-child-relationship" title="Parent-child relationship" width="400"/><br/>